mozachiu/RoboND-DeepLearning-Project/README_03.md

 As a result the network is able to make more precise segmentation decisions.

-The problem of FCN may still lost some detail of the image and it ignore the relationship between pixels and lost consistent with the image.
+FCNs may still lost some detail of the image and it ignore the relationship between pixels and lost consistent with the image.

 #### 5. Clearly articulate whether this model and data would work well for following another object (dog, cat, car, etc.) instead of a human and if not, what changes would be required.